E. J. Williams Jr.: 2025 season

 Williams began his final year of eligibility with a Week 2 win against Kennesaw State, where he caught an 8-yard touchdown pass from Fernando Mendoza.
 This was his first touchdown for Indiana and his first since 2020, and included in his 3 receptions for 27 yards.
 This was preceded with a performance against Old Dominion in Week 1 where he had a team-leading 5 catches for 45 yards, including a 22-yard reception.
 Williams then had 2 receptions for 27 yards, including a 18-yard catch, in a 73–0 blowout win against Indiana State.
 He had 3 catches for 17 yards and a touchdown, which came from a 11-yard pass from Mendoza in a 63–10 blowout win against No. 9-ranked Illinois.
 Williams then caught a lone 37-yard pass from Mendoza in a 20–15 win against Iowa to start the season 5–0 for the second consecutive year under second-year coach Curt Cignetti.
+He caught a 13-yard touchdown pass from Mendoza in Week 7 against Michigan State, ending with 5 receptions for 59 yards and the touchdown in that game.
+Williams then had a career game-high 109 yards receiving from 5 receptions with two touchdowns in the following week against UCLA, including a 62-yard touchdown reception; as a result, he had his first game with 100+ receiving yards.